 There will be one midterm exam and a final exam.
-The midterm will cover the first 40% of the course, and the final will cover the entire course.
-Exams will be a mix of multiple choice (40% of the points) and essay questions (60% of the points).
-Potential essay questions will be posted ahead of time on CourseWeb.
-The essay questions on the exams will be selected from this list.
+The midterm will cover the first 40% of the course, and the final will cover the remaining 60% of the course.
+Exams will be a mix of multiple choice and essay questions.
+Potential essay questions will be posted ahead of time.
+The essay questions on the exams will be selected randomly from this list.
 All exams are closed book/notes.

-Exam Corrections: For the midterm exam (but not the final exam), students will have the opportunity to submit new answers for missed multiple choice questions.
+Exam Corrections (Optional): For the midterm exam (but not the final exam), students will have the opportunity to submit new answers for missed multiple choice questions.
 When doing so, you must explain why your new answer is correct.
 Each corrected question will earn back half of the missed points.